moyeras/COVID-19-Data-Analysis-Project-SQL/README.md

 ## Conclusion

 This project aims to provide insights into the COVID-19 pandemic by analyzing and visualizing the data related to deaths and vaccinations.
-The queries above can be further extended to generate visual representations and deeper analyses as needed.
+The queries above utilize various SQL features, including CTEs, aggregate functions, and window functions, allowing for detailed analysis of the COVID-19 situation globally.
+These queries can be further extended to generate visual representations and deeper analyses as needed.